junh-ki/dias_kuksa/utils/cloud/connector-influxdb-grafana-deployment/README.md

 $ docker-compose down
 ~~~

-## Step 5-B: Take all the services down and also terminate volumes (for persistence)
+## Step 5-B: Take all the services down and also terminate volumes

 ~~~
 $ docker-compose down --volumes